 This is the hard part, at least for me, anyway.
 I don’t like asking for help.
 But I’ve come to realize that whether it be through physical or spiritual assistance, I’m much more likely to make progress if I’m not trying to do it on my own.

 What saint can you choose as an intercessor?
 What Scripture verses give you the most peace?
 Can you sneak out for daily Mass or go by yourself one Sunday?
 What about Confession and/or Adoration?
-When was the last time you went?
+Why not take along this Adoration journal from Someday Saints?

 Don’t forget to:

 - Books that give spiritual direction (like the Bible, of course).
 I also recommend the following:

 - They Will Be Done: Letters to Persons in the World (St. Francis de Sales)

 - 33 Days to Morning Glory (Fr.
 Michael Gaitley)

 - The Mother’s Manual (Fr.
 Fancis Coomes)